heptarch/heptarch.github.io/drafts/demon.md

 lives in the realm of measurable phenomena; its very sensibility gives evidence of its effects.
 If measurable, it must admit of precise determination.
-In these lectures, we will learn the means by which these determinations are made, and the physical basis on which they rest."
+In these lectures, we will learn the means by which these determinations are made, and the physical basis on which they rest.
+We will cover thermometry, calorimetry, and the basic dynamical principles governing the evolution of a thermodynamic system, like our friend the teapot."
 He stops to ensure he has been understood.
 "Let us start by defining temperature..."

 After the lecture and questions are finished, Foster is packing